All the Health Benefits of Cinnamon (and How to Eat More of It)

 Boost weight-loss efforts.
 While it's no magic bullet, cinnamon could be a good thing to add to your diet if you are looking to lose weight.
 A study review published in Clinical Nutrition concluded that cinnamon can help obese people lose an average of about 2.6 pounds and an inch of fast from their waistlines.

 How to Use Cinnamon

-As with its numerous benefits nutritionally, cinnamon is a multitasker when it comes to flavor, too.
-"Cinnamon's versatility in both sweet and savory dishes makes it one of the most well loved and commonly used spices," says Holley Grainger, MS, RD, a dietitian based in Birmingham, Alabama.
-Add a dash of cinnamon to your morning lemon water or tea.
-Sprinkle it on freshly sliced apples or pears or add a pinch plain popped popcorn.
-Spoon it over cereal or cottage cheese to add flavor without sugar, says Grainger.
+As with its numerous nutrition benefits, cinnamon is a multitasker when it comes to flavor, too.
+"Cinnamon's versatility in both sweet and savory dishes makes it one of the most well-loved and commonly used spices," says Holley Grainger, M.S., R.D., a dietitian based in Birmingham, Alabama.
+Add a dash of cinnamon to your morning lemon water or tea (or just brew a cup of cinnamon tea!), sprinkle it on freshly sliced apples or pears, add a pinch on plain popped popcorn, or spoon it over cereal or cottage cheese to add flavor without sugar, says Grainger.

 You can even incorporate it into your dinner.
-"For savory cooking, simmer a whole cinnamon stick in a braised meat dish or beef bolognaise to intensify the flavor," Grainger says.
+"For savory cooking, simmer a whole cinnamon stick in a braised meat dish or beef bolognaise to intensify the flavor," says Grainger.
 "Add depth to a curry or marinade with fragrant ground cinnamon."

 - 2 cups raw almonds